UTNkar/documentation/content/guides/new_website.md

 4. Create a password for the database that will be created by running `ansible-vault edit vars/passwords.yml`.
 Use a password generator to create the password (at least 16 characters!).

 5. Find the correct file in the *ansible/vars* folder and add the new site by copying another site and changing the paremeters.
 The files in *ansible/vars* are explained on the [ansible page](/development_tools/ansible/).
-    * Set the *template* variable to `temp-http`.
-This is because all other templates requires SSL certificates which we will create in a later step.
+    * Set the *template* variable to the desired nginx template.
+List of templates can be found on the [ansible page](/development_tools/ansible/)
     * Set the *user* variable to the user you created/selected in step 3.
     * Set the *password* variable to the name of the variable you created in step 4.

 6. Run the playbook that corresponds to the file in the *vars* folder that you added the site to with `ansible-playbook the_corresponding_playbook.yml`

-7. Go to the server you selected by using *SSH* and create a SSL certificate for the new site.
-Instructions can be found [here](/server_software/certbot/).

-8. Exit the server and change the *template* variable to the template that you want to use.
-List of templates can be found on the [ansible page](/development_tools/ansible/).

 You should now have a fully functional website and you can now hand over the new website to its new owner.